 Bonus Tip: the Don’ts for Replying to Followers’ Comments on Your Posts.

 - don’t ignore (most social media platforms allow users to like comments, and even if you don’t reply to comments, show that you’ve read them)

 - don’t postpone (reply quickly)

 - please don’t delete it (it harms your brand as it looks like you’re avoiding the issue)

 And if you wonder what the best time to check your followers’ comments is, it’s proven that users receive 50% of their total comments within 10 hours of a post.

 The Bottom Line

 Your audience matters.
 If you want people to follow your brand, you need to know how to solve their problems as it’s the key to effectiveness.
 Although there are many ways to collect insights about your followers, there’s no better way than being interested in them, and reading their comments is a must.

-Use tools like Mention to track your brand unless you have a possibility to hire a person who will handle comments on social media.
+Use tools like Mention to track your brand unless you can hire someone who will handle social media comments.